Tasmania is a bushwalking and hiking paradise, and for the best views of iconic Maria Island you won’t get any better than the Mt Maria hike.

 Along the way I did manage to grab a couple of quite striking monochromatic images.
 Looking back I suspect my lingering mood had some influence over their composition.

 This walk isn’t easy.
-Getting to the foot of the scree slope may be enough for many, yet the reward for making that final effort is well worth it in my opinion.
+Getting to the foot of the scree slope may be enough for many, yet the reward for making that final effort is well worth it in our opinion.

 Another thing to keep in mind when preparing for this hike is the weather.
 We had absolutely perfect conditions, yet from numerous reports it sounds like that is a rarity and that you should be prepared for mist/cloud at the summit.
 As with any Tasmanian bushwalk, the conditions can change rapidly and temperatures can plummet within a matter of minutes, so keep an eye on the forecast and always take some warm clothing and a waterproof jacket just in case.

-Personally, if you’re a day tripper or if it’s your first time staying overnight on the island then I would recommend focusing on Bishop and Clerk first up, with Mt Maria as an option for another day or another visit.
-In my opinion the reward to effort ratio is just that little bit higher for Bishop and Clerk.
+Personally, if you’re a day tripper or if it’s your first time staying overnight on the island then we recommend focusing on climbing Bishop and Clerk first, with this Mt Maria bushwalk as an option for another day or another visit.

 Another map that may assist in planning and undertaking this walk is the one produced by the Parks and Wildlife Service.
 You can find that map here.